 Due to the limited financial resources the management committee plays an active role in ensuring the sustainability and activities of the coalition.

 Dep.
-Chair: Rev Bafana Khumalo is Director-Strategic Partnerships at Sonke Gender Justice and one of the organizations’ co-founders.
+Chair: Rev. Bafana Khumalo is Co-Executive Director at Sonke Gender Justice and one of the organizations’ co-founders.
 He previously served as co-director of the organisation and has a long and accomplished track record in the NGO sector.
 He has spoken and many national and international conferences and is the recipient of various awards.

-Treasurer: Mr Simon Read is a partner in an Accounting firm based in Glenwood, Durban, Anglican Lay Minister at St. Cyprians, Umbilo.
-Husband, father of two, step father of one and slave to 3 dogs.
+Treasurer: Simon Read is a partner in an Accounting firm based in Glenwood, Durban, Anglican Lay Minister at St. Cyprians, Umbilo.
+Husband, father of two, step father of one and slave to 3 dogs, 3 chickens and two kittens.
 Avid board game player and cap wearer.